openSUSE/news-o-o/_posts/2012-10-02-opensuse-conference-2012-invitation-to-lightning-talks-and-speedy-geeko-2.markdown

 ## Lightning Talks

-After many people submitted talks a bit late to fit on the regular conference Schedule or werenâ€™t sure if they wanted to submit a whole talk in order to present something related to openSUSE, we recognised the need to organise something for all of you.
+After many people submitted talks a bit late to fit on the regular conference Schedule or weren’t sure if they wanted to submit a whole talk in order to present something related to openSUSE, we recognised the need to organise something for all of you.
 After all there should be place for everyone in the openSUSE Conference.

 We invite all people that want to make a short talk or talk short about their work inside openSUSE to join us in Lightning talks.
 Send your requests, info below.